How To Become A Travel Nurse In 6 Steps|2024

 Travel Nurse Requirements

-All travel nurses will have to meet several requirements before applying for contracts.
-These include licensure, degree, certifications, and experience.
+All travel nurses must meet certain requirements before applying for contracts.
+These include licensure, a degree, certifications, and some experience.
+Let’s look at each one.

-Most travel nurses can expect to be required to have a BSN.
+Most travel nurses are expected to have a BSN.
 The minimum requirement for travel nursing is an Associate Degree in Nursing (ADN).
 However, depending on the hospital or facility, a BSN may be preferred.
-For this reason, some travel nurse agencies will only work with nurses that have completed a BSN degree.
+For this reason, some travel nurse agencies will only work with nurses who have completed a BSN degree.

 More specifically, most large healthcare systems will require a BSN, especially those with Magnet designation.